blakadder/sv06/docs/Upgrades/printed-mods.md

 ![Heatbed cable support](/images/upgrades/heatbed_cable_support.webp){ width="100%" }

-## Back mounted stock part cooling fan
+## Back Mounted Stock Part Cooling Fan

 This small modification makes it easy to relocate the stock cooling fan to the back of the X-Carriage and provides better viewing of the hot end from the front.